alvr-org/ALVR/README.md

 ALVR is licensed under the [MIT License](LICENSE).

+## Privacy policy

+ALVR apps do not directly collect any kind of data.

 ## Donate

 If you want to support this project you can make a donation to our [Open Source Collective account](https://opencollective.com/alvr).